-While you walk down to Islamic Cairo's most famous El-Muezz Street, you will come across a grand Ottoman-era sabil, - Sabil is an Arabic word that stands for a public fountain -.
-Sabils in Islamic world used to be a popular form of charity by the well-off for anyone who passing by to get a free clean & cold water.
+While you walk down to Islamic Cairo's most famous El-Muezz Street, you will come across a grand Ottoman-era Sabil, - Sabil is an Arabic word that stands for a public fountain -.
+Sabils in Islamic world used to be a popular form of charity by the well-off for anyone who passes by to get a free clean & cold water.

 A major part of displays here in this stunning museum go back to the Pharaonic era, and visitors will see here what kind of clothes ancient Egyptians really used to wear in their daily life, and can see some bed sheets that scientists assure that they belong to the only woman who ruled Egypt in the ancient times, Queen Hatshepsut.